oroinc/documentation/user_guide/activities_send_email.rst

 .. note::

-    "Emails" activity is by default enabled and cannot be disabled for users.
+    The "Emails" activity is by default enabled and cannot be disabled for the User entity in OroCRM.

-1. Go to the View page of the record, for which the email is created.
+1. Go to the View page of the record.

 2. Click :guilabel:`Send Email` in the :ref:`actions <user-guide-ui-components-view-page-actions>` tab of the record.